wxy1245/Gomoku3/Readme.txt

 4. abandon the origin theano, only keep the pytorch code

+5. !!!!!!
+Add human vs_ai games record

-(5. Consider the last move decides who win may reduce calculation, but actually it seems to be invalid)
+(6. Consider the last move decides who win may reduce calculation, but actually it seems to be invalid)

-note: For my version, AI is better at defense.
+note: For my version, AI may be better at defense.
 You can see the gif to notice that Song's version tend to get own victory even as a afterplayer, but you can see in my record pictures, my leafDamping AI tends to prevent firstplayer's victory.

 By the way, to move a step forward, I think it is helpful to add some high-quality data of human top players, used as a pretraining.
 Or, increase a small ratio of data between our model played with a already known strong ai player.